kwilkins/dnd/5e-reference-doc.md

 #### Helping an Ally
 You can assist someone with a skill check, granting them advantage, if you are proficient with the same skill.
 You can always help someone with a mundane task, like digging a ditch or pulling a cart.

+#### Tool Proficiencies
+Having a proficiency with certain tools can help a character out when attempting skill checks.
+For example, a character proficient with a disguise kit might be able to apply that extra bonus when attempting a deception or stealth check.

 ### Party Conflict
 Broadly speaking, I always expect the party to work together, but I know there will be times when the characters in the party aren’t going to agree on the best way to do that.
 Disagreements are not unexpected and ideally, they will be handled in game.